Josh Robert Thompson: On-screen projects

 Thompson began working on his first television series while still on The Late Late Show.
 The first installment, dubbed WJRT Television, starred Thompson alongside Dana DeLorenzo in a television news show parody.
 While some episodes were uploaded to Funny or Die, the series was not sold to a network.

 In 2014, Thompson announced plans for an upcoming variety show, The Josh Robert Thompson Show.
 Its pilot episode was completed in 2015 through a crowdfunding campaign via Indiegogo.

 Podcast

 Thompson has also embarked on various podcasts throughout his career including Darren Carter's "Pocket Party", and Brody Stevens' "Festival of Friendship".
 The most recent installment of his Joshin' Around podcast was picked up by iTunes in 2016, consisting of Thompson alone improvising all material.

 Film

 Thompson has starred as narrator in Yogi Bear (2010) and Scary Movie 5 (2013), with on-camera appearances as lead character in the film Nowhere Girl (2014), and a supporting role as a priest in the film Revelator (2017).
-He was also featured in The Angry Birds Movie (2016), voicing two characters, and voiced a Construction Foreman in the film The Nut Job 2: Nutty by Nature (2017).